 To begin, complete the Registration Form for the OSHA Certificate Program, at no charge.
 You will receive additional information and instructions by email.

-Review program requirements for your preferred certificate program track (Construction or General Industry) and register for the required and elective OSHA courses.
+Review program requirements for your preferred certificate program track (Construction, General Industry, or Maritime Industry) and register for the required and elective OSHA courses.
 (NOTE: Some OSHA courses can be used for both industries.)

 Upon completion of all required and elective OSHA courses, complete and submit the Application Verification Form provided in your registration email, and all course completion certificates to SoutheasternOTI@ncsu.edu.